Elmahrosa/International-Civic-Blockchain-Constitution/rfp/teos-sovereign-docs/README.md

 This repository does **not** constitute:
 - A commercial product offering
-- An equity or token solicitation
+- An equity, token, or investment solicitation
 - A public blockchain deployment

 All engagements are subject to:
 - Constitutional authority
 - TESL governance
-- Formal sovereign and IFI procurement procedures
+- Formal sovereign procurement and approval procedures

 ---